lbgm/lbgm/README.md

 ## About

-- 🔭 I’m currently working at OPEN SI / Kkiapay(https://kkiapay.me/) team member
+- 🔭 I’m currently working at OPEN SI / Kkiapay(https://kkiapay.me/) team member as fullstack Web Developer
 - I am also opened for freelance jobs and remote' works
 - I’m looking to collaborate on any interesting open-source project